tinode/chat/README.md

 Version 0.14.
 This is beta-quality software: feature-complete but probably with a few bugs.
 Follow [instructions](INSTALL.md) to install and run.
 Read [API documentation](API.md).

+## Demo

+### Web

 A javascript demo is usually available at https://api.tinode.co/x/example-react-js/ ([source](https://github.com/tinode/example-react-js/)).
 Login as one of `alice`, `bob`, `carol`, `dave`, `frank`.
 Password is `<login>123`, e.g. login for `alice` is `alice123`.
 You can discover other users by email or phone by prefixing them with `email:` or `tel:` respectively.
 Emails are `<login>@example.com`, e.g. `alice@example.com`, phones are `17025550001` through `17025550009`.
 The demo server is reset (all data wiped) every night at 3:15 am Pacific time.
 If you see an error message `User not found or offline`, it means the server was reset while you were connected.
 If yu see it just reload and relogin.

-User `Tino` is a [basic chatbot](./chatbot) which responds with a [random quote](http://fortunes.cat-v.org/) to any message.
+### Android

 [Android demo](https://github.com/tinode/android-example) is mostly stable and functional.
 See screenshots below.
+A [debug APK](https://storage.googleapis.com/tinode.co/tindroid.apk) is provided for convenience.

+### Command Line

 A text-only [command line client](./tn-cli) implements every possible command.

+### Notes

+* User `Tino` is a [basic chatbot](./chatbot) which responds with a [random quote](http://fortunes.cat-v.org/) to any message.

+* When you register a new account you are asked for an email.
+In general the email is expected be verified by sending a message with a code but the demo server is configured not to send anything to the given email.
+It will accept `123456` as a verification code instead.

-The demo server is configured to use [ACME](https://letsencrypt.org/) TLS [implementation](https://godoc.org/golang.org/x/crypto/acme) with hard-coded requirement for [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication).
+* The demo server is configured to use [ACME](https://letsencrypt.org/) TLS [implementation](https://godoc.org/golang.org/x/crypto/acme) with hard-coded requirement for [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication).
 If you are unable to connect then the most likely reason is your TLS client's missing support for SNI.
 Use a different client.

 ## Why?